 KELSEY: I agree.

 LAURA: Anyway, so I’m sure a lot of other people unfortunately have that as an issue.
 We don’t all have the luxury of working in an office that has nice windows, or getting to eat lunch outside.
 So these are probably the first things that people need to address if they’re not sleeping well at night, since they can make a huge difference.
 I know if I watch TV or use the computer too close to bedtime without wearing my orange light goggles that I don’t sleep as well.
 So if you’re doing that kind of stuff and wondering why you’re not sleeping well, then that’s the first thing you need to address.
 But this person asked about nutritional factors that can promote sleep, so I’m going to skip over the other lifestyle factors that affect sleep quality and if people want us to talk about that at another time, we can definitely talk about behavioral factors that affect sleep.
-Chris, obviously in his book, Your Personal Paleo Code, has written a lot about sleep and a lot about how to improve sleep using various behavioral techniques, so definitely check that out if you’re going to be getting Chris’s book in the end of December of early January, then that’s a great chapter to check out if you’re struggling with sleep.
+Chris, obviously in his book, Your Personal Paleo Code (published as The Paleo Cure in December 2014), has written a lot about sleep and a lot about how to improve sleep using various behavioral techniques, so definitely check that out if you’re going to be getting Chris’s book in the end of December of early January, then that’s a great chapter to check out if you’re struggling with sleep.